The Devil's Holiday

-The Devil's Holiday is a 1930 American Pre-Code film starring Nancy Carroll, Phillips Holmes, ZaSu Pitts, James Kirkwood, Sr., Hobart Bosworth, and Ned Sparks, and released by Paramount Pictures.
+The Devil's Holiday is a 1930 American Pre-Code film starring Nancy Carroll, Phillips Holmes, ZaSu Pitts, James Kirkwood, Sr., Hobart Bosworth, and Ned Sparks.
 The movie was adapted by Edmund Goulding from his story, directed by Goulding, and released by Paramount Pictures.
 The film was nominated for Academy Award for Best Actress (Nancy Carroll).

 Plot

 A golddigger marries a young man for his money, but finds that she really loves him and wants to keep him despite his family's disapproval.